FlexChia/home/README.md

 # Who we are

 FlexChia Team is based on South Korea but there is no border for all farmers.
 No need VISA for entry.
-We just appriciate for your joinning.
-We hope grow together.
+We just appriciate for your joinning and hope to grow together.

 FlexChia Pool have distinctive strength for 2 way pool farming methodes supports,
 * FlexChia Protocol (Unportable Plot) - Existing